solldavid/6DOF_processing_tutorial/README.md

 - Obspy (Python framework for processing of seismological data)
 - PyTables
 - tqdm (Progress bar)
+- Jupyter (to run the notebook)

 We recommend to install them using anaconda in a new environment via:

 $ conda config --add channels conda-forge # This adds the conda-forge channel to your Anaconda configuration

-$ conda create -n 6DOF python=3.7 obspy pytables tqdm
+$ conda create -n 6DOF python=3.7

 $ conda activate 6DOF

+$ conda install obspy pytables tqdm jupyter